ncss-tech/soil-pit/sandbox/stephen/neil_arcsie.md

 #   facet_wrap(~ variable + method, scales="free_y")
 ```

 The box plots show that the FD erosion classes have a linear trend for some variables, while other variables only show class 3 or 1 deviating from the other two classes.
-Overall the variation within each of classes overlap considerably, such that in many cases the median values of one class fall within the interquartile range of the other two classes.
+Overall the variation within each of classes overlap considerably, such that in many cases the median values of one class falls within the interquartile range of the other two classes.
 This overlap suggests that it is difficult/impractical to separate all the classes.
+Another interpretation is that a complex exist, however in this instance Tonie Endres has determined that adjacent classes would qualify as similar soils.
 In comparison, the trends between the SIE classes and variables appear to be less linear.
 In addition, the trends between the SIE classes and digital elevation model (DEM) derivatives (i.e. slope) don't match those observed for FD classes.
 This mismatch suggests that the membership functions for the SIE classes are poor fit, and should be redefined to more accurately represent the relationship between the FD classes and DEM derivatives.

 ### Scatterplots of the Erosion Classes